My retirement options – DB Section

 If you need to retire earlier than your Normal Retirement Pension Age due to ill-health, you may be able to start receiving your benefits.
 The rules around this are dependant on which section of the Plan you’re in.

-If this applies to you, you’ll need to contact Buck, the Plan Administrators for an early retirement quote and to explore your options.
+If this applies to you, you’ll need to contact Gallagher, the Plan Administrators for an early retirement quote and to explore your options.

 If you decide to retire before your Normal Retirement Pension Age, your benefits will be reduced to take account of being paid a retirement income for longer.